karlbenedict/OILS515/OILS515_syllabus.md

 Additional online readings will also be assigned over the course of the semester.

+The readings for each week are provided in the separate Goals and Objectives document. ([Web page](http://karlbenedict.com/OILS515/goalsAndObjectives/goalsAndObjectives.html)) | ([PDF](http://karlbenedict.com/OILS515/goalsAndObjectives/goalsAndObjectives.pdf))

 #Evaluation and Grading

 Course grades will be based on a combination of participation in live and online discussions and peer-review, the smaller assignments (listed under the "Assignment" column in the class calendar), and the semester-long class project.
 The grade for the class will be weighted according to the following breakdown: